 - For this filling, you will need to have pre-cooked butternut squash puree.
 Using food processor, combine 2 cups of butternut squash puree with Ricotta cheese, milk, salt and nutmeg.
 Add more milk if needed (to make the butternut squash filling very creamy).
 Mix very well, taste and add more salt, if needed.

-- Combine spinach, Ricotta cheese, mozzarella, garlic, salt and pepper.
+- Combine cooked spinach, Ricotta cheese, mozzarella, garlic, salt and pepper.
 Mix, taste, and add more salt and pepper, if needed.

 Cooking lasagna noodles: